Call on 07403 896800

 SUPER IMPORTANT!
 Without decent sleep everything in life gets harder and that includes eating in accordance with what your body wants (carb cravings when you’re tired is such a thing) and moving your body in the way it wants.
 Being tired also impacts our metabolism, stress levels, concentration/focus, mood, blood pressure, immunity and sex drive.
 So let’s keep this one a priority shall we?

 Emotional eating means eating to distract ourselves from pain, worry, stress or sadness.
 Think Bridget Jones with her ice cream… feels great in the moment but once that tub’s gone the underlying issue hasn’t been solved and now you feel kinda sick.
+Self-care is how we physically practice self-compassion which helps us actually face our feelings and deal with what's causing negative emotions.
+Boring self-care means simple things you can do right now to take care of yourself and that help nurture some peace in your life, instead of always turning to food.
 Check out this instagram account for great tips on boring self-care or have a search online.
-Boring self-care means simple things you can do right now to take care of yourself and that help nurture some peace in your life, instead of always turning to food.

 This relates to the above two points.
 Spending time with people who you trust, can speak openly with and just generally give you the warm and fuzzies is incredible for our mental and emotional wellbeing.